open-contracting-extensions/public-private-partnerships/docs/framework.md

 ### V.4.
 Equity transfer caps

-Equity transfer caps

-*Note: Certain contracts provide for caps on equity transfer in different stages of the contract, especially during the construction stage and for a few years thereafter.
-Give details of any such provisions.*
+> Certain contracts provide for caps on equity transfer in different stages of the contract, especially during the construction stage and for a few years thereafter.
+Give details of any such provisions.

 #### V.4.1.
 Documentation of equity transfer caps